DeanLJY/DeanLJY/README.md

 ## About Me

-I'm Dean Leung, a 36-year-old software engineer based in Hong Kong, with a degree from the University of York in the UK.
-I'm seeking opportunities in the UK to facilitate relocation for my family.
+I'm Dean Leung, a software engineer based in Hong Kong, with a Master's degree in Computer Science with Data Analytics from the University of York in the UK.
 This portfolio showcases three open-source projects that demonstrate my proficiency in Flutter, Natural Language Processing (NLP), and Recommendation Systems.

 ## 💻 Featured Projects